Skip to Content

 A series of triangles forming a tunnel of code with a visual reverb effect

-Information security (InfoSec) is a set of practices that aims to safeguard sensitive data and information along with the associated data centers and cloud applications.
-Information security protocols are designed to block the unauthorized access, use, disclosure, disruption, or deletion of data.
+Information security (InfoSec) is a set of practices that safeguard sensitive information, data centers, and cloud applications.
+Information security protocols block the unauthorized access, use, disclosure, disruption, or deletion of data.

-There are three components of information security, otherwise known as the CIA triad.
+There are three elements of information security, otherwise known as the CIA triad.
 They guide organizations on protecting important data through those three pillars of data security:

 1. Confidentiality